Anker Soundcore Liberty 5

 Main Differences

-• Ingress Protection (IP) rating is IP55 on Anker Soundcore Liberty 5 and IPX4 on Sony WF-C710N.
+• The Ingress Protection rating is IP55 on Anker Soundcore Liberty 5 and IPX4 on Sony WF-C710N.

 • Weight is 10 g on Anker Soundcore Liberty 5 and 10.4 g on Sony WF-C710N.

-• Driver unit size is 9.2 mm on Anker Soundcore Liberty 5 and 5 mm on Sony WF-C710N.
+• The driver unit size is 9.2 mm on Anker Soundcore Liberty 5 and 5 mm on Sony WF-C710N.

-• Dolby Atmos support is available on Anker Soundcore Liberty 5 but not on Sony WF-C710N.
+• Dolby Atmos support is present on Anker Soundcore Liberty 5 but not available on Sony WF-C710N.

 • Battery life is 8 hours on Anker Soundcore Liberty 5 and 12 hours on Sony WF-C710N.

-• Wireless charging is supported on Anker Soundcore Liberty 5 but not on Sony WF-C710N.
+• Wireless charging is available on Anker Soundcore Liberty 5 but not on Sony WF-C710N.

 • Fast pairing is available on Sony WF-C710N but not on Anker Soundcore Liberty 5.

-• LDAC support is available on Anker Soundcore Liberty 5 but not on Sony WF-C710N.
+• LDAC support is present on Anker Soundcore Liberty 5 but not available on Sony WF-C710N.

 Specs Comparison